rajvi3003/Portfolio-resume/README.md

 It can be accessed by Downloading the given code in this Repository.
 After the zip file is downloaded , you have to unzip it and have to open index.html file to see the website.
 You can see the code by opening it on any editor of your choice.
+You can have a look at the website by clicking on this link  https://rajvi3003.github.io/Portfolio-resume/ .